The ARVA Pro W (fka Link) was released in 2011 (US) and discontinued in 2016.

 Controls: The Pro W is turned on/off using a single, rubber-coved push button.
 I've had problems with mine (and it hasn't seen that much use).
 As of recently, I can no longer turn it off.
 I'm sending it in for repairs.

 Two side-buttons are used to select options and a sliding button on the front changes between search and send mode.
 A button in the center of the sliding button is used to mark transmitters when searching for multiple transmitters and to confirm various actions (similar to an OK button on a computer).
 That's many more controls than other transceivers, but clear labeling of the buttons and a well designed screen make the controls less complex than they might otherwise be.

 I encountered a tiny annoyance when replacing the batteries: the screws were too tight to unscrew by hand and the slots in the screws are too narrow for even a thin American dime.
-I had to use an actual screwdriver to remove the screws (the Tracker3 also requires a screwdriver).
+I had to use an actual screwdriver to remove the screws (the Tracker3 and Tracker S also require a screwdriver).

-W-Link: As with the Mammut Element and Pulse, the Pro W transmits additional information on the "w-link" frequency.
+W-Link: As with the Mammut Barryvox, Barryvox S, Element and Pulse, the Pro W transmits additional information on the "w-link" frequency.
 This allows transceivers that transmit w-link data which is supposed to it easier for it to "mark" transceivers during a multiple victim search.
 It's uncertain whether this data is actually being used.
-And unlike the Mammut Pulse, the Pro W does not transmit "victim motion."
+And unlike the Mammut transceivers, the Pro W does not transmit "victim motion."

 |Pro W (fka Link)

 |Analog and Digital

 Cons: Compared to the Pulse, there are more buttons and the functionally is not as well implemented.